Finally, You can have Continuous Network Assessment!

-If you’re like most network teams, SDN technology like Cisco ACI is starting to get real.
+If you’re like most network teams, SDN technology like Cisco ACI is crucial to today’s datacenters.
 While the business case for SDN is undeniable, the transition to an application-centric context is more of an evolution than a revolution.
 ACI and non-ACI environments will coexist simultaneously for the foreseeable future.
+Visibility into these hybrid networks is commonly not available from a single tool.

 And that presents a challenge: How can you manage this heterogeneous, hybrid network as a single entity?
 You’ll have dozens (probably hundreds) of critical applications deployed on the ACI fabric and interconnected with the rest of your enterprise network.
 The ACI and non-ACI architectures together make up “the network.”
 They must be managed holistically, not individually.
 An integrated solution that gives you end-to-end visibility into the entire network — both ACI and traditional — in a consistent, unified view will ease the learning curve for your networking team, accelerate troubleshooting, and minimize downtime when things go wrong.